pepeiborra/hls-tutorial/README.md

 # Let’s write a Haskell Language Server plugin

-In this article we are going to cover the creation of a plugin from scratch: a plugin to display explicit import lists.
+In this article we are going to cover the creation of an HLS plugin from scratch: a code lens to display explicit import lists.
 Along the way we will learn about HLS, its plugin model, and the relationship with ghcide and LSP.

 ## Introduction

 Writing plugins for HLS is a joy.
 Personally, I enjoy the ability to tap into the gigantic bag of goodies that is GHC, as well as the IDE integration thanks to LSP.

-In the last couple of months I have written various HLS and ghcide plugins for things like:
+In the last couple of months I have written various HLS (and ghcide) plugins for things like:

 1. Suggest imports for variables not in scope,
+2. Remove redundant imports,
 2. Evaluate code in comments (a la doctest),
-3. Integrate the retrie refactoring library,
+3. Integrate the retrie refactoring library.
-4. Display explicit import lists on import statements without one.

 These plugins are small but meaningful steps towards a more polished IDE experience, and in writing them I didn't have to worry about performance, UI, distribution, or even think for the most part, since it's always another tool (usually GHC) doing all the heavy lifting.
 The plugins also make these tools much more accessible to all the users of HLS.